marcelo-rispoli-leal/large-grid-react/README.md

 This project demonstrates advanced styling techniques beyond Tailwind CSS with:

-- **Dynamic HSL color generation** - Each cell receives a unique dark background color calculated according the user's random age, ensuring optimal contrast with light text.
+- **Dynamic HSL color generation** - Each cell receives a dark background color based on the user's age, ensuring optimal contrast with light text.
-- **Responsive height calculation** - The grid automatically adjusts its maximum height based on viewport dimensions using custom hooks.
+- **Responsive height calculation** - The grid automatically adjusts its maximum height based on viewport dimensions.

 ## Key improvements in this version:

-- Migration to Vite as build tool
+- Migration to Vite as build tool.
+- Creation of a custom Stepper button on the numeric input element to increase/decrease the age of filtered users.
-- Complete architecture refactor with custom hooks
+- Complete architecture refactor using React Hooks useContext, useCallback, useMemo, useState, useEffect and useRef.
+- Enhanced responsive layout.
-- Integrated dark/light theme system
+- Integrated dark/light theme system.
-- Enhanced responsive layout
 - Integration with Vercel Analytics
 - Improved accessibility